Rossignol-h/P4_Tournoi-Echec_Rossignol_Hanane/README.md

 #### Now you have in the flake-report folder an index.html file :

-open this index.html in your default browser
+open the file index.html in your default browser

 ## Author